DAism2019/SCC0/README.md

 SCC0 (Smart Creative Commons Zero) is the first public domain license specifically designed for public decentralized applications—Smart Commons—applicable to both traditional dApps and decentralized AI applications (dAIpp).
 As a universal standard for decentralized ecosystems, SCC0 implements automated on-chain compliance verification and governance through smart contracts, ensuring the following core principles:

-- **Open Source and Free:** The code for all Smart Commons must be open-sourced and available free of charge (subject only to blockchain gas fees).
+- **Open Source and Free**: All Smart Commons must publicly release their source code, complete both on-chain and off-chain consistency verification, undergo thorough auditing, and be permanently free to use (only requiring payment for blockchain gas fees).

 - **AI-led Governance:** Rules are enforced via smart contracts (such as rejecting interactions with non-compliant applications and prohibiting private token distributions), with AI gradually taking over the governance process.
 - **Scalability:** The community can extend the license's functionalities by deploying new versions while maintaining backward compatibility.
 - **Public Fund Support:** The Satoshi UTO Fund covers development costs and allocates rewards to anonymous contributors.